ebellocchia/py_crypto_hd_wallet/README.md

         }
     }

-**Wallet created from private bytes for Bitcoin, using BIP-0084 specification**
+**Wallet created from private keys for Bitcoin, using BIP-0084 specification**

 Code: